 I would add a bit of cayenne pepper.
 Start with 1/8 teaspoon of the cayenne pepper, taste, and add more as needed.
 Alternatively, replace the sesame oil with a nice spicy chili oil.
 You can add a small drizzle of sesame oil for flavor, if you like.

 ADDITIONAL COOKING NOTES FOR THE PEANUT SAUCE RECIPE

-- If you are making this peanut sauce recipe with the peanut butter from the bottom of your jar, consider adding an additional 1/2 to 3/4 teaspoon of oil to the recipe.
-Because the peanut butter at the bottom tends to be more dry, you may need a bit more oil to get the sauce to reach a creamy consistency.
-Peanut oil or olive oil will work well for this purpose.
+- Using peanut butter at the bottom of the jar: If you are making this peanut sauce recipe with the last bit of natural peanut butter at the bottom of the jar, consider adding 1/2 to 3/4 teaspoon of oil.
+Peanut butter at the bottom tends to be more dry.
+That’s why you may need a bit more oil to get the sauce to reach a creamy consistency.
+Any oil will work for this purpose.

 - When you first start stirring the ingredients for the peanut sauce, the peanut butter will feel very stiff.
 Don’t worry.
 Just keep working the peanut butter with a fork or whisk and stir constantly.
 In a few minutes, the peanut butter will blend with the rest of the ingredients.

 - 1/2 cup creamy peanut butter

 - 2 tablespoons soy sauce (use tamari if gluten free)

 - 1 1/2 to 2 tablespoons maple syrup

 - In a mixing bowl, use a fork or whisk to mix all the ingredients together.
 The peanut butter will be quite stiff at the beginning, but do not worry.
 Just keep working it into the liquids.
 In a few minutes, the sauce will reach a creamy consistency.